adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 ___

 # Countersteer tendency
-These settings affect how the car's natural countersteer tendency behaves.
+These settings affect how the car's natural self-steer tendency behaves.
 Manual countersteering is not affected by these.

 ### Use steered wheels